 - Points on the board before arriving at the National LifeSmarts Championship

-Every student who registers has access to the practice August TeamSmarts quiz under their “Competitions” tab.
+Every student who registers has access to the Practice TeamSmarts quiz under their “Competitions” tab.
 All other applicable TeamSmarts quizzes are assigned to the team’s captain.

-Step 1: Coaches register with LifeSmarts and create teams: http://www.lifesmarts.org/lifesmarts-registration/ (On all subsequent visits, use the login)
+Step 1: Coaches register with LifeSmarts: http://www.lifesmarts.org/lifesmarts-registration/ (On all subsequent visits, use the login)

-Step 2: Students register with LifeSmarts and join a team: http://www.lifesmarts.org/lifesmarts-registration/ (On all subsequent visits, use the login)
+Step 2: Students register with LifeSmarts: http://www.lifesmarts.org/lifesmarts-registration/ (On all subsequent visits, use the login)

-Step 3: Coach selects a captain for each team.
-(This student leader will gather teammates and launch the TeamSmarts quiz.)
+Step 3: Coach creates a team, selects students and a captain for each team.
+(This student captain will gather teammates and launch the TeamSmarts quiz.)

 Step 4: The captain logs in, and finds the monthly TeamSmarts quiz now assigned to the captain under “My Quizzes”: http://www.lifesmarts.org/lifesmarts-login/